kumarvna/terraform-azurerm-application-gateway/README.md

     data     = "./keyBag.pfx"
     password = "P@$$w0rd123"
   }]

-  # Add custom error pages instead of displaying default error pages when a request can't reach the backend
-  # Custom error pages can be defined at the global level and the listener level:
-  # `Global level` - the error page applies to traffic for all the web applications deployed on that application gateway.
-  # `Listener level` - the error page is applied to traffic received on that listener.
-  # `Both` - the custom error page defined at the listener level overrides the one set at global level.
-  custom_error_configuration = [
-    {
-      custom_error_page_url = "https://stdiagfortesting.blob.core.windows.net/appgateway/custom_error_403_page.html"
-      status_code           = "HttpStatus403"
-    },
-    {
-      custom_error_page_url = "https://stdiagfortesting.blob.core.windows.net/appgateway/custom_error_502_page.html"
-      status_code           = "HttpStatus502"
-    }
-  ]

-  # URL path-based redirection allows to route traffic to back-end server pools based on URL Paths of the request.
-  # For both the v1 and v2 SKUs, rules are processed in the order they are listed in the portal.
-If a basic listener is
-  # listed first and matches an incoming request, it gets processed by that listener.
-However, it is highly recommended
-  # to configure multi-site listeners first prior to configuring a basic listener.
-This ensures that traffic gets routed
-  # to the right back end.
-  url_path_maps = [
-    {
-      name                               = "testgateway-url-path"
-      default_backend_address_pool_name  = "appgw-testgateway-westeurope-bapool01"
-      default_backend_http_settings_name = "appgw-testgateway-westeurope-be-http-set1"
-      path_rules = [
-        {
-          name                       = "api"
-          paths                      = ["/api/*"]
-          backend_address_pool_name  = "appgw-testgateway-westeurope-bapool01"
-          backend_http_settings_name = "appgw-testgateway-westeurope-be-http-set1"
-        },
-        {
-          name                       = "videos"
-          paths                      = ["/videos/*"]
-          backend_address_pool_name  = "appgw-testgateway-westeurope-bapool02"
-          backend_http_settings_name = "appgw-testgateway-westeurope-be-http-set2"
-        }
-      ]
-    }
-  ]

   # By default, an application gateway monitors the health of all resources in its backend pool and automatically removes unhealthy ones.
   # It then monitors unhealthy instances and adds them back to the healthy backend pool when they become available and respond to health probes.